jamro/jsbattle/packages/jsbattle-docs/docs/getting_started.md

 # Getting Started
+The easiest way to start JsBattle is to visit the demo server at [http://jsbattle.jmrlab.com](http://jsbattle.jmrlab.com).
 If you are interested in running JsBattle locally, please read the [Installation](./installation.md) section.

 ## Starting a challenge